Palatine Family Law Attorneys

 At one time or another, divorce or a similar family law matter will affect almost every household in Cook County.
 When these things happen, they usually involve both financial and emotional issues.
 Support obligations must be reasonable for both parties, marital property must be divided equitably (which is not necessarily the same thing as equally), and parenting time provisions must be in the best interests of the children.
 Additionally, a Palatine family law attorney must resolve the case both expeditiously and completely.

-The diligent attorneys at the Law Offices of Martin Delaney understand all these aspects of a family law case, and they approach them one at a time.
+The diligent attorneys at the Delaney Heckman understand all these aspects of a family law case, and they approach them one at a time.
 Rather than becoming distracted and allowing emotional issues to bleed into financial and legal ones, your legal team remains focused.
 This focus begins at your initial consultation.
 That is where we lay out a specific approach for your case.
 Then, we stick to that approach and work hard to bring about the best result possible under the circumstances.

 Family Support Obligations in Cook County